dotnet/csharpstandard/standard/types.md

 ### §Non-nullable-reference-types Non-nullable reference types

 A ***non-nullable reference type*** is a reference type of the form `T`, where `T` is the name of the type.
 The default null-state of a non-nullable variable is *not-null*.
-Warnings can be generated when an expression that is *maybe-null* is used where a *not-null* value is required.
+Warnings may be generated when an expression that is *maybe-null* is used where a *not-null* value is required.

 ### §Nullable-reference-types Nullable reference types